Searching ...

 Maryville Real Estate

-The peaceful but abundant lifestyle makes Maryville an in-demand city in the greater Knoxville region.
+The peaceful but abundant lifestyle makes Maryville City homes in demand in the greater Knoxville region.
 The top-tier school system helps, too.
 Around 70% of the residents own their own homes.
 While the median value from 2018-2022 was $269,500, more current prices reflect the pandemic growth and interest in Maryville living.
-As of December 2023, the median sold price was $397,000, higher than the national median of $386,000.
+As of May 2024, the median sold price was $384,000, fell well under the national median of $428,000.

 Based on listings available at the time of drafting, homebuyers will find properties from $18,000 for a vacant 0.82-acre lot to $5.95 million for a 60-acre homestead with a six-bedroom, 6.5+ bathroom home.